wp-plugins/mailpress/readme.txt

 ** 5.3-alpha ** xx/xx/2012
 * bug fix : subscription form now working when javascript or ajax not activated
-* some changes to have the ability to integrate custom post types dedicated newsletters ...
 * Add-Ons
    - MailPress_comment : now subscription to comments can be checked by default (see settings)
    - MailPress_mailinglist_country_code : !!NEW!!
 New Mail : add mailing lists based on country code (beware !
 IP geolocation search is not 100% accurate)